approov/quickstart-ios-swift-urlsession/README.md

 ## ADD THE APPROOV SDK AND THE APPROOV SERVICE URLSESSION

 Get the latest Approov SDK by using `swift package manager`.
 The repository located at `https://github.com/approov/approov-service-urlsession.git` includes as a dependency the closed source Approov SDK and includes branches pointing to the relevant Approov SDK release versions as well as bitcode versions.
-The approov-service-nsurlsession is actually an open source wrapper layer that allows you to easily use Approov with NSURLSession.
+The approov-service-nsurlsession is actually an open source wrapper layer that allows you to easily use Approov with URLSession.
 Install the dependency by selecting the `ApproovShapes` project in Xcode and then selecting `File`, `Swift Packages`, `Add Package Dependency`:

 ![Add Package Repository](readme-images/add-package-repository.png)